“Don’t judge each day by the harvest you reap, but by the seeds that you plant.” – Robert Louis Stevenson

 How much does Coaching cost?

 Professionally trained, certified coaches charge fees in line with other highly trained professionals.
 Fees vary from coach to coach and are based on a variety of factors.
-Our fee arrangement is worked out at the conclusion of a complimentary life design discovery session taking into account your current situation and goals.
+Our fee arrangement is negotiated after you have experienced it for yourself and have an understanding of the value and protocol.

 My life is fine: Why should I hire a Coach?